5. Selection and Recruitment

 A. Job Postings

-Job postings must be filed with the State Department of Personnel Jobs Website.
-Hiring Personnel may also post job openings in other local publications with the same language used in the State Posting.
-Notices placed in newspapers or publications that involve costs to the Supreme Court require prior approval from the Administrative Office.
+Job postings, at a minimum, must be filed with the State Department of Personnel Jobs Website.
+Hiring Personnel may also post job openings in other local publications.
+Notices placed in newspapers or publications that involve costs to the Supreme Court require prior approval from the AOCP.
 Positions shall be advertised for a minimum of 6 workdays.

-With prior approval, the Supreme Court may reimburse up to three applicants per position/vacancy for travel, meals, and lodging expenses incurred in traveling to and from the prospective job site/interview site.
+With prior approval from the AOCP, the Nebraska Judicial Branch may reimburse up to three applicants per position/vacancy for travel, meals, and lodging expenses incurred in traveling to and from the prospective job site/interview site.
 The same policies as established for employee travel shall apply when determining the amounts to be reimbursed, and requests for reimbursement shall require the same documentation.

 unanimous